 Notes on this recipe:

-- I hope you enjoy this recipe as much as we do.
-If you like this recipe but want a quicker version, try my stovetop candied sweet potatoes.
-Or get your bake on and make this sweet potato pie or this sweet potato casserole.
+• I hope you enjoy this recipe as much as we do.
+If you like this recipe, you’ll love this sweet potato pie and this sweet potato casserole.

 Watch this video tutorial and see how I make these sweet potatoes from start to finish.